Michigan's smoking ban did not substantially cut bar, restaurant sales, Levy study finds

 'Overall, however, the evidence … supports the view that eating and drinking establishments in Michigan as a whole were not adversely affected by the ban,' the report said.'"

-Levy, a former senior economist on President Obama's Council of Economic Advisors, prepared the report for the Michigan Department of Community Health.
+Levy, a former senior economist on President Obama's Council of Economic Advisers, prepared the report for the Michigan Department of Community Health.